fkie-cad/Logprep/README.md

     send_timeout: 2
 ```

-The following yaml represents a dropper-configuration which according to the previous configuration
+The following yaml represents a dropper rule which according to the previous configuration
 should be in the `rules/03_dropper/generic/` directory.

 ```yaml